paradoxe35/chess-ts/README.md

 - Built with TypeScript and React
 - React Hooks for state management
-- WebRTC used for real-time multiplayer
+- WebRTC used for real-time multiplayer (peer.js)
-- Socket.io enables real-time communication
 - SVG used for rendering chess board and pieces
 - Fully responsive design supporting mobile, tablet and desktop